 Six Month Smiles

-Six Month Smiles braces utilize clear brackets and tooth-colored wires, making them one of the least noticeable types of braces available.
-Plus, due to the shorter treatment time, they tend to be less expensive than the other options above, averaging between $3,500 and $5,000 for a six-month course of treatment.
+Their braces utilize clear brackets and tooth-colored wires, making them one of the least noticeable types of braces available.
+Plus, due to the shorter treatment time, they’re typically less expensive than other braces, averaging between $3,500 and $5,000.

 Regardless of your age or the type of braces you choose, braces can certainly cause some discomfort, especially as your teeth adjust to initial placement and periodic tightening.

 To minimize pain and reduce the risk of breaking a bracket, you’ll need to stay away from particularly hard or sticky foods — like chips, taffy or hard candy — as well as habits like nail-biting and gum-chewing.
 It’s also important to maintain good oral hygiene and use all dental appliances as instructed.

 You may perceive some added stigma around getting braces as an adult, but the truth is, it’s a very common treatment at any age.
 Plus, between ceramic braces, lingual braces, and alternatives like clear aligners, there are more ways than ever to adjust your smile discreetly.